tmpit/SQLite3MultipleCiphers/readme.md

 ## This is a fork of SQLite3MultipleCiphers intended to add support for compiling for iOS.

-Tags suffixed with "-ios" are modified versions of the tags in the original repo with added support for compiling against the iOS SDK.
+Branches suffixed with "-ios" are modified versions of tags in the original repo with added support for compiling against the iOS SDK.

 # SQLite3MultipleCiphers